 How long have you been farming?

-2016 is my fourth year farming as Earth Temple Gardens.
+2018 is my sixth year farming as Earth Temple Gardens.
 Before I started my own farm I apprenticed with amazing Argenta farmers, Vince McIntyre who still farms traditionally with horses, and Gary and Inana at their long vibrant Tipiland Farm market garden.

 What motivated you to start?

 I have always enjoyed being in gardens and working with plants.
 For me gardens are a place of inspiration.
 I also enjoy good food!
 When I was a child, I enjoyed time spent at the farm of my great uncle, a man who at the young age of 100, continues to be a source of inspiration.